K40Nano/K40Nano/README.md

 This captures almost everything a laser cutter can do.

-For debugging purposes, there are also specialty plotters that write to file types rather than to a NanoConnection.
-These are `PngPlotter` and `SvgPlotter` which plot to a PNG file and an SVG file respectively.
+For debugging purposes, there are also specialty plotters which write to file types rather than to a NanoConnection.
+These are `PngPlotter` and `SvgPlotter` which plot to PNG files and an SVG files respectively.

 NanoPlotter
 ---

-One of the key technologies from K40-Whisperer is writing to `LHYMICRO-GL` format.
-There are, however, a few non-plotter based judgment calls to be made here as to how we should send the data.
-As such, `NanoPlotter` has a few commands outside the scope of typical plotter.
-Mostly this is to control the compact mode for the device, and how we would like our data packaged.
+When writing to `LHYMICRO-GL` format, there are a few non-plotter based judgment calls to be made here as to how we should encode the data.
+As such, `NanoPlotter` has a few commands outside the scope of typical plotter to change modes.
+Mostly this control the compact mode for the device and how we would like our data packaged.
 These are:

+* enter_concat_mode()
 * enter_compact_mode(speed, harmonic_step)
 * exit_compact_mode_finish()
 * exit_compact_mode_reset()
 * exit_compact_mode_break()
-* enter_concat_mode()

 In default mode, the device will simply execute the command immediately and pop the stack.
 This sends everything as rapid commands, even turning the laser on and off without moving it.

 In concat mode, commands are all strung together.
 They may be delayed until the current packet is full.
-But these are all rapid commands, where the users has either chosen to not flush out the packet after each command, or the NanoPlotter cannot be sure doing so is safe because of previous mode changes.
+But these are all rapid commands, where the users has either chosen to not flush out the packet after each command.
 These commands will be written to the buffer but may not be sent until the (30 byte) packet is full and as sending prematurely may introduce undesirable commands to the stack.
+When the NanoPlotter is closed, the packets are flushed by popping the stack.

+Internally there a mode called which is basically the same as concat, except that when we close a connection in unfinished it must enter compact_mode() and then exit_compact_mode_finish(), this is because it previously was in compact mode and we cannot be sure the current task is actually finished, so we cannot pop the stack.

 If we do not manually invoke `enter_concat_mode()` and we only exit compact with `exit_compact_mode_finish()`, this mode will not occur.

 The device itself has a compact mode.
 These are compacted instruction sets, executed quickly, at a particular head-movement speed.
 You `enter_compact_mode()` at a specific speed and the plotter commands are executed in compact_mode on the device.
-This is for your typical vector-cuts, vector-engraves and raster line engraves, anything where you need to go slower to cut deeper, and don't want to risk leaving the laser on in a stationary fashion should be executed in this mode, it also reduces the amount of data to be sent and ensure things are done one the board.
+This is for your typical vector-cuts, vector-engraves and raster line engraves, anything where you need to go slower to cut deeper, it also reduces the amount of data to be sent.

 There are three ways to exit this mode.
 * Finish.
 This sends a finished command, and blocks our code operations until the device itself says the task is complete.
 Returning us to default mode.
 * Reset.
 This sends a reset command, allowing additional code to be sent without delay.
-It returns us to concat mode.
+It returns us to unfinished mode.
 * Break.
 Doesn't reset the speed commands within the device.
-It returns us to concat mode.
-We can still reenter compact mode at whatever speed, but in that case NanoPlotter has to enter_compact-reset-exit_compact to permit the speed change or close the plotter.
-But, if want to run more compact commands at at the same speed after some rapid moves, this will do that.
+It returns us to unfinished mode.
+We can still reenter compact mode at whatever speed, but in that case NanoPlotter has to (enter_compact, reset, exit_compact) to permit the speed change or to close the plotter.
+But, if your intention is to want to run more compact commands at at the same speed after some rapid moves, break will allow that without resetting the speed internally.

 In addition to those we have a couple helpful device specific commands:
-* home() : Homes the device back to 0,0 (upper left corner)
+* `home()` : Homes the device back to 0,0 (upper left corner)
-* unlock_rail() : Allows you to manually drag the rail into position.
+* `unlock_rail()` : Allows you to manually drag the rail into position.
-* lock_rail() : Locks the rail again. (this will be done automatically for most things)
+* `lock_rail()` : Locks the rail again. (this will be done automatically for most things)
-* abort() : Kills the current job, restores us to default mode.
+* `abort()` : Kills the current job, restores us to default mode.

 These should be done in default mode.
 If we aren't in default mode, it will attempt to get there by exiting whatever modes we are in.
-Except abort() which won't do anything other than kill whatever the device is currently doing.
-If you flag them with abort=True the other commands will send anyway without trying to correct the mode.
+Except for `abort()` which won't do anything other than kill whatever the device is currently doing.

 NOTE: down() and up() commands are, in default mode, single-packet commands.
 This will cause the K40 to turn on the laser and just sit there firing the laser.
 If this is not desirable, do not use these commands in default mode.